simbody/simbody/README.md

 There are two ways to get the source code.

 * Method 1: Download the source code from https://github.com/simbody/simbody/releases.
   Look for the highest-numbered release, click on the .zip button, and unzip it on your computer.
   We'll assume you unzipped the source code into `~/simbody-source`.
 * Method 2: Clone the git repository.
     1. Get git.
         * Mac: You might have it already, especially if you have Xcode, which is free in the App Store.
 If not, one method is to install [Homebrew](http://brew.sh/) and run `brew install git` in a terminal.
         * Ubuntu: run `sudo apt-get install git` in a terminal.
     2. Clone the github repository into `~/simbody-source`.

             $ git clone https://github.com/simbody/simbody.git ~/simbody-source
             $ git checkout Simbody-3.5.3

     3. In the last line above, we assumed you want to build a released version.
        Feel free to change the version you want to build.
-If you want to build the latest development version ("bleeding edge") of Simbody off the master branch, you can omit the `checkout` line.
+       If you want to build the latest development version ("bleeding edge") of Simbody off the `master` branch, you can omit the `checkout` line.

+       To see the set of releases and checkout a specific version, you can use the following commands:

+            $ git tag
+            $ git checkout Simbody-X.Y.Z

 #### Configure and generate Makefiles